Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 register_new_matrix_user -c /etc/matrix-synapse/homeserver.yaml http://localhost:8008

-When prompted, enter your username and password and agree to make the user a admin.
+When prompted, enter your username and password and agree to make the user an admin.

 Once that’s done, visit the Element web client.
 Click Edit underneath the Homeserver heading and enter your domain name.
 Press Continue.